-Many Middlebury students apply directly, as visiting/study abroad students, to universities in Australia and New Zealand and make arrangements independently with the university ("direct enrollment").
-These universities have made the recruitment of visiting/study abroad students a high priority and have procedures for orienting and integrating these students into their academic and residential programs.

-It is also possible to attend a university in Australia or New Zealand through a U.S.-sponsored program provider.
-In this format, the program provider takes care of most of the practical arrangements and provides more services and support.
-Many universities in Australia and New Zealand are affiliated with a number of program providers and welcome applicants whether they apply directly or through a program provider.
-Program providers offer services for which they charge fees.
-The program providers with which Middlebury has the most experience are the Arcadia University College of Global Studies and IFSA-Butler.
+Some Middlebury students apply directly, as visiting/study abroad students, to universities in Australia and New Zealand and make arrangements independently with the university ("direct enrollment").
+Many universities in Australia and New Zealand have procedures for orienting and integrating these students into their academic and residential programs.
+Direct enrollment is a very independent experience, however, so it is not the right avenue for all students and all universities.
+The other option is students may opt to attend a university in Australia or New Zealand through a U.S.-sponsored program provider in Australia or New Zealand.
+In this format, the program provider takes care of most of the practical arrangements and provides more services and support (including guaranteed housing).
+Many universities in Australia and New Zealand are affiliated with a number of program providers; however, students are encouraged to go through the Arcadia University College of Global Studies or IFSA-Butler as these are the providers with which Middlebury has the most experience and which are regularly approved.